Members at Large

 Dena Hoff, NFFC Vice President: Dena represents the Northern Plains Resource Council on the NFFC Board and Chairs NFFC’s Trade Task Force.
 She raises sheep, cattle, alfalfa, corn, and edible dry beans, among other crops, on their farm in Glendive, Montana since 1979.
 She is an active member of her rural community, serving on the Water Commission and the local food cooperative.
 She is also active with the Western Organization of Resource Councils.

-Dena is the co-chair or the North American region of Via Campesina (US/Canada/Mexico) and serves on the International Coordinating Council for Via Campesina.
-She has represented NFFC at international meetings – at Seattle, Cancun, Mexico City, Geneva, and most recently at the FAO meeting in Rome.
+Dena is co-chair or the North American region of Via Campesina (US/Canada/Mexico) and serves on the International Coordinating Council for Via Campesina.
+She has represented NFFC at international meetings, including Seattle, Cancun, Mexico City, Geneva, and at FAO (United Nations) in Rome.

 Margot McMillen, Secretary: Margot represents the Missouri Rural Crisis Center on NFFC’s board and is an At-Large member of the Executive Committee.
 As a farmer, she raises sheep and works with Missouri farmers to sell grains in the local community rather than on the commodity market.
 She provides land for farmers and interns to raise herbs and vegetables sold at numerous venues through mid Missouri and St. Louis.
 She also teaches English at Westminster College in Fulton, MO; hosts a weekly radio program on farm and rural issues; and is a freelance writer providing the farmer perspective in various journals in print and online.